Neurojedi/Biofunctions/motifs/README.md

 4. Randomized_MotifSearch: This file contains the `Randomized_MotifSearch` function that returns a collection BestMotifs resulting from running RandomizedMotifSearch(Dna, k, t) 1,000 times.

-5. Gibbs_MotifSearch: This file contains the `Gibbs_MotifSearch` that returns the strings BestMotifs resulting from running GibbsSampler(Dna, k, t, N) with 20 random starts.
+5. Gibbs_MotifSearch: This file contains the `Gibbs_MotifSearch` function that returns the strings BestMotifs resulting from running GibbsSampler(Dna, k, t, N) with 20 random starts.